jfschaefer/spotterbase/doc/source/getting_started.rst

 SpotterBase can be used in different ways:

+1. As a **format**: Without using SpotterBase at all, you can use the SpotterBase format for annotations, and exchange them with other people or systems.
-1. As a **command line tool**: SpotterBase provides various commands for pre-processing documents and converting annotations in different formats.
+2. As a **command line tool**: SpotterBase provides various commands for pre-processing documents and converting annotations in different formats.
-2. As a **library**: SpotterBase has a lot of functionality for working with annotations and documents.
+3. As a **library**: SpotterBase has a lot of functionality for working with annotations and documents.
-3. As a **framework**: SpotterBase can act as a framework for building and running your own spotters.
+4. As a **framework**: SpotterBase can act as a framework for building and running your own spotters.

 How can I develop a spotter?